San Francisco Bay Guardian, 2004-02-04, v38-n19 - 19jim

 Dealing with Ethics

 Sutton's most impressive act in the Harris controversy was convincing Vida and Ng that Harris didn't know she was bound to the pledge she signed in January 2003 to stay under the spending cap.
-Had ethics officials concluded that Harris knew her pledge was binding when she blew the cap sometime in September, they could have disqualified her from the race, according to the terms of the city’s campaign finance law.
+Had ethics officials concluded that Harris knew her pledge was binding when she blew the cap sometime in September, she would have been disqualified her from the race, according to the terms of the city’s campaign finance law.

-Instead the Ethics Commission signed onto a settlement agreement stipulating that Harris's had been an innocent mistake — though there was plenty of evidence that her campaign officials fully knew the pledge was binding (see Campaign Watch, 9/17/03 and 10/08/03).
-But in buying into Sutton's version of events, the commission allowed Harris to continue spending money that helped her win the race.
+Instead the Ethics Commission signed onto a settlement agreement stipulating that Harris's had been an innocent mistake — though there was plenty of evidence that her campaign consultants fully knew the pledge was binding (see Campaign Watch, 9/17/03 and 10/08/03).
+Vida did not allow key testimony proving the campaign's awareness to be be presented at the commission hearing on the matter, ethics staffers told us, and she did not mention it in her report to the appointed body.
+After considering only Vida's, that is, Sutton's, version of events and Vida's recommendation going forward (which exactly matched Sutton's proposal to Vida), the commission merely fined Harris and allowed her to keep spending money at a critical time in the race.

 “To facilitate the needs of Sutton's clients, [Ethics] staffers gave in to Sutton the way he wanted,” Marsteller said.
 “The commissioners dropped the ball in that they needed to request an audit to check out the veracity of the statements being made by Harris....
 They could hardly decide that the violations by the Harris committee were unintentional absent an audit.
 It's one of the greatest demonstrations of incompetence I've seen, and Sutton led them into it.”